{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 • Despite the name sounding rooted in the pastures of England, it’s probable that the Old English Sheepdog has a very mixed heritage.
 It is believed that the Scottish and bearded collies, figure in the bloodlines, as well as sheepdogs from Continental Europe and Russia.
 Even the sheepdog part of their name may be muddled, as this breed traditionally had docked tails, which was done for hygienic reasons for cattle-droving dogs, whereas sheepdogs required their long tails for balance on their athletic turns.

 The Old English Sheepdog has a shaggy, muscular appearance and a mellow nature, but don’t be deceived by this British dog breed into thinking they’re slowcoaches.
-They lull you into imagining they haven’t got much pace with their bear-like shuffle at the walk, but they are surprisingly nimble and require plenty of exercise.
+They lull you into imagining they haven’t got much pace with their bear-like shuffle at the walk, but this pastoral breed is surprisingly nimble and require plenty of exercise.

 Known for being patient, protective playmates, their hallmarks are the superb traits of watchfulness, courage, intelligence and kindness.